 Fill light photography can be as complicated or as simple as you like.
 In fact, you probably already know about it, even if you think you don’t.
-Fill light is used to control the shadow areas of an image, particularly to brighten dark shadows created by the main light source.
+Fill light controls the shadow areas of an image, brightening dark shadows created by the main light source.

-What is a key light – key light vs fill light?
+What is a key light – key lighting vs fill lighting?

-Before we can get into the details of fill lighting, we need to first look at what is a key light, which is actually quite simple.
+Before we can get into the details of fill, we must first look at what is a key light, which is actually quite simple.
 A key light is just another way of saying main light.

 So, for natural light photographers the main light is the sun.
 For flash photographers the key light could be the sun or their flash (either on or off camera), depending on how they use it.
 It could also be continuous light (such as a ring light or LED light).

 Every photo needs a key light, but not every photo needs a fill light.
-But don’t let that fool you into thinking fill light isn’t that important – here’s why…
+But don’t let that fool you into thinking fill lighting isn’t that important – here’s why…

 What is fill lighting in photography?